ArmstrongCyberops/Linux-notes/README.md

 - Filter to search for keywords
 - The grep command is often used when output is piped from one command to another.

+## sed (stream editor)
+- lets you search for occurrences of a word or a text pattern and then perform some action on it.

 ## notes